molrs/molrs-book/src/smiles/parsing-smiles.md

 The approach taken by molrs-core is hopefully a middle ground between lower-level, unreadable magic and higher-level approaches with more abstraction.

-We also try to minimize the number of classes we'd have to write.
-We could have a `SmilesAtom` class and an `Atom` class, one for holding raw data out of a SMILES string and one for holding all the data related to an atom post-perception.
-However, we can avoid this with deliberate use of Rust's Option enum.

-We will implement SMILES parsing as the FromStr trait for our Molecule class.
+See the OpenSMILES specification for more details on SMILES.
+Note that molrs intentionally does not implement some aspects of the OpenSMILES specification.

 ## SMILES Syntax
-In SMILES syntax, there are only really 4 actions that need to be handled:
+In SMILES syntax, there are only really five actions that need to be handled:
 - Add a new atom.
     - Common elements can be specified without a bracket.
     - Uncommon elements or atoms with attributes need a bracket.
 - Add a new bond.
 - Edit the bond order of the next bond.
+- Manage the root atoms of branches.
 - Add ring closures.

+Handling all five simultaneously in a single pass through the SMILES string ends up looking pretty complicated.
+So, we will break it down as much as we can.
+This will (1) convince me I wrote this function correctly (I've rewritten this function three times already...) and (2) help newcomers understand how molrs parses SMILES strings.

 We will start with a parser for a minimal SMILES syntax, and work our way up.
 You can find all the code here, [smiles-parsing](https://github.com/molrs/smiles-parsing).